 Half Price Books has six stores in the Puget Sound region, from Everett to Tacoma and the eastside.
 They will pay cash for your books, textbooks, music, movies, mobile phones, tablets, games, gaming consoles, and e-readers.
 You can spend the cash in the store or take it home with you.
 They pay the most for recent bestsellers and collectibles, but are also interested in good books, music, and movies of all kinds.
 The primary factors in determing the value of your books and other media are condition, supply, and demand.
 Take your merchandise to your local HPB store (excluding Outlet locations) and present a valid form of government-issued photo identification.
 If you are under 18 years of age, you must be accompanied by a parent or guardian.

-Pegasus Book Exchange in West Seattle selectively buys books for cash at 25% of their selling price.
-Most often, they offer store credit at 50% of their selling price.
+Pegasus Book Exchange in West Seattle selectively buys books for store credit or cash.
 They accept books any time during store hours; no appointment is necessary.
 However, if you have a large quantity, it will take longer or you can drop off and have them call you with a total.
 Read the fine print on their website for other tips when bringing in books for cash or credit.

 Silver Platters has three locations throughout the Puget Sound region.
-They buy CDs, DVDs, vinyl LPs, 45 singles, and books and for CASH or store credit.
+They buy CDs, DVDs, vinyl LPs, 45 singles, and books for cash or store credit.

 Third Place Books has three locations in the Seattle area that are interested in buying used your books.
 Read through the information on their website carefully.
-They have different hours for each location.
-They buy textbooks only at some locations.
+They have different hours and buying policies for each location.
 They also provide a list of books and other materials they don’t accept at all.
 They pay cash, but will also pay more than the cash amount in Bookstore Credit.
 Either way, you also get a coupon for 10% off any purchases you make the day you bring books in to sell.

-University Bookstore has two locations (Mill Creed and Seattle) that buy used books in all subjects for cash or credit (good anywhere in the store).
+University Bookstore has two locations (Mill Creek and Seattle) that buy used books (not just textbooks) in all subjects for cash or credit (good anywhere in the store).
 Books must be in good condition, without highlighting or writing in them.
 They also have a list of books they DON’T buy on their website, so check it over.